By tweaking Times Higher Education’s rankings methodology, the 100 Under 50 provides a more accurate reading of the world’s best young universities

-That given to our 11 objective performance indicators has been increased accordingly, although the weighting of our five headline performance categories remains the same:
+That given to our 11 objective performance indicators has been increased accordingly, although the weighting of our five headline categories remains the same:

 - Research: volume, income and reputation (30 per cent)